dataloop-ai-apps/dtlpy-lidar/dtlpylidar/parsers/PARSERS_README.md

 ### Description:

-Custom LiDAR parser is a script that create a LiDAR video file, from any directory structure of a LiDAR scene.
+Custom LiDAR parser is a script that creates a LiDAR video file, from any directory structure of a LiDAR scene.

 For more information see [Using Custom LiDAR Parser](https://developers.dataloop.ai/tutorials/data_management/items_and_annotations/other_data_types/lidar/chapter#using-custom-lidar-parser).